akhilrao/akhilrao.github.io/_posts/2016-06-29-au-water-trading-1-look-at-data.md

 The data used for this post are publicly available at the Bureau of Meteorology's [Water Market Information page](http://www.nationalwatermarket.gov.au/water-market-reports/download-data.html), specifically the "trade history" dataset.

 The dataset describes all of the water transactions that occurred between 2009-2014.
 A lot of the trades have a zero price listed.
-I spoke to one of the people at the Bureau of Meteorology about this some time back, and he told me that this can be attributed to three factors:
+I spoke to one of the people at the Bureau of Meteorology about this some time back, and he told me that this can be for three reasons:

-1. Water trades between environmental water holders are listed at $0 as a rule
+1. As a rule, water trades between environmental water holders are listed at $0
 2. A single private user may transfer water they own from one area to another, recording a price of $0
 3. Some transactions between two private users may be listed as occuring at $0 because entering the price isn't/wasn't always mandatory (if I recall correctly, the person said this was more likely in more remote areas)